brianalegre/01-HTML-Git-CSS-Homework/README.md

 Changed SPAN class="seo" to EM in HTML and CSS files
  - Changed for semantic usage to emphasize the SEO in Horiseon
+ - Revered EM back to SPAN class="seo" as EM added the italiac style

 DIVs changed for semantic usage in HTML and CSS files